 There is something wrong

 “Stop!
 I need to stop!
 There’s something wrong with my horse” the Italian lady shouted from behind.
 I pulled my horse up.
 “I think he has something wrong with his leg” she said.
 I’d seen him move, and for sure he wasn’t lame.
 “Are you sure?
 He seems okay to me?”
 I said to her.
 “Let’s try it again and I’ll watch”.
 It was then that I realised she had mistaken his pacing for lameness.
 “He’s fine!
 He is only pacing” I shouted.
 “No!
 No!
 I need to stop.
 I can’t do this” the Italian replied nervously.
 Inwardly, I face-palmed.
-How am I going to ride around an island with two inexperienced riders, one hurtling recklessly around on a stallion and the other unable to understand what pacing was.
+How am I supposed to go horse riding around an island in Brazil with two inexperienced riders?
+One was hurtling recklessly around on a stallion and the other was unable to understand what pacing was.
 Send help.